OCIPOC/katacoda-scenarios-20/apache-spark/apache-spark-rdd-persistence/steps/step7.md

 `data2.persist(StorageLevel.MEMORY_AND_DISK_SER)`

+**Note:** You can only change the storage level once or persist reports an `UnsupportedOperationException`

 At this point of time, we have simply specified out storage level for persistence.
 The actual persistence happens when the action on the RDD is called.

 `data2.take(5)`